fastn-community/navigational-sitemap-header/README.md

 ## Customization

-Feel free to customize the business card by adding, removing, or modifying fields.
+Feel free to customize the Header by adding, removing, or modifying fields.

 ## Fields